 - BBVA Online Savings account — Earns a 0.05% APY.
 No monthly service charge.
 Up to four withdrawals per month.
 No ATM fees at BBVA USA ATMs.
 You can link a checking account for overdraft protection.

-- BBVA Money Market account — Earns a 0.05% APY on less than $10,000 and 0.13% on a $10,000-or-greater balance.
+- BBVA Money Market account — Earns 0.01% to 0.10% APY depending on balance.
 Note that APY may vary by state.
 Up to six withdrawals per month.
 For balances under $10,000, there is a $15/month service fee.
 This fee can be waived by transferring $25 into the account each month.
 You can link a checking account for overdraft protection.

 The minimum amount to open a CD is $500.
 They offer 12 month, 15 month, 18 month, and 36 month CDs. here is no maintenance fee.